rishabh06/RedHat-Test/README.md

 4. Install the ownCloud server using one of the following methods:

    -  Script Guided Installation: ownCloud has scripts that assist you to easily install or upgrade ownCloud or manage ownership and permissions.
       Using the Script Guided Installation, you can handle many useful installation and update options automatically.
-See [Scripts for Script Guided Installation]  (https://doc.owncloud.com/server/admin_manual/installation/manual_installation/script_guided_install.html)
+See [Scripts for Script Guided Installation](https://doc.owncloud.com/server/admin_manual/installation/manual_installation/script_guided_install.html)

    -  Command Line Guided Installation: You can use this method if you want to do the basic setup without any changes or physical installation options.
 Consider using the Script       Guided Installation if you plan improving your setup from step one.
-      To install ownCloud using command line, unpack the archive and copy the `ownCloud` directory that contains all the unpacked file to the Apache document root
+      To install ownCloud using command line, unpack the archive, and copy the `ownCloud` directory that contains all the unpacked file to the Apache document root
       ```shell
       tar -xjf owncloud-complete-yyyymmdd.tar.bz2